 Any officer may be removed by the vote of a majority of directors for failure to perform the duties of their office, provided that such action is taken at a properly Noticed Board meeting with an established quorum.

-In the case of a vacancy in the office of the President, the President-Elect shall automatically succeed to the presidency for the remainder of the term and shall serve for a full term as President thereafter.
-A vacancy in the office of the President-Elect shall be filled by election at the next meeting of the members.
+In the case of a vacancy in the office of the Chair, the Chair-Elect shall automatically succeed to the Chair for the remainder of the term and shall serve for a full term as Chair thereafter.
+A vacancy in the office of the Chair-Elect shall be filled by election at the next meeting of the members.

 A vacancy in the office of Secretary or Treasurer shall be filled by the Board until the next Annual Conference.

 The Association shall not pay any compensation to officers for services rendered to the Association.

 Section 1 - Standing Committees.

 There shall be the following standing committees of the Board:

 - Executive Committee

 The Executive Committee as defined in Article 3.
 The Executive Committee shall be empowered to take action on behalf of the Board.